 Some pet rescue centres and vets do require clean towels from time to time so reach out to your local centre to see if they require any of these items

-Local Boomerang Bags groups have literally saved tonnes of fabric going to landfill as they make reusable shopping bags out of donated fabrics like old curtains.
-Check out the groups for more information.
+Local Boomerang Bag groups have literally saved tonnes of fabric going to landfill as they make reusable shopping bags out of donated fabrics like old curtains.
+Check out your local group for more information.

-It’s easy to remember what should be in your recycling bin – any household rigid packaging that held food or toiletries – and they really only fall into 6 categories.
-Cardboard, Paper, Hard Plastic containers (think shampoo bottle and yoghurt pot, Glass bottles and jars, Aluminium packaging and steel cans.
-Everything else can either be recycled at your local centre (gas bottles, metals, polystyrene, tyres, ewaste and batteries) RedCycle for soft plastics or should be in general waste.
+It’s easy to remember what should be in your recycling bin – any household rigid packaging that held food or toiletries – and they really only fall into 6 categories: cardboard, paper, hard plastic containers (think shampoo bottle and yoghurt pot), glass bottles and jars, aluminium packaging and steel cans.
+Everything else can either be recycled at your local recycling centre (gas bottles, metals, polystyrene, tyres, e-waste and batteries).
+Soft plastics should be in red lidded general waste bin.